Building Your Social Media Photography Following

 Since launching my Facebook page in 2012 and following after with other platforms my Social Media Photography following has grown to over 40,000 people, well on my way to building a strong social media brand.

 Through my images, I portray stories to people interested in appreciating forgotten and abandoned places, unique cityscapes and places that are generally off-limits to the general public.
+I receive opportunities from my readers to do things that I would love to but don’t have the time to a lot of the time, like the invitation to visit Sambla AB’s office’s haunted terrace.

 In this blog, I would like to share how these networks have individually helped me gain exposure among the global Social Media Photography audience.
 This topic is not new and in no way am I the first to write on this subject, I do however wish to share my learnings with those who are interested in the topic and perhaps my subject matter, or young photographers who are looking to build an audience.